garrandall/popular-music-data/tracks/what-it-takes-aerosmith.md

 Tell me you aren't dying when you're crying for me

-Tell me what it takes to let you go (Ooh)
+Tell me what it takes to let you go (Oh
 Tell me how the pain's supposed to go (Oh yeah)
 Tell me how it is that you can sleep in the night Without thinking you lost everything that was